event-engine/docs/docs/tutorial/bonus_III.md

 your code.
 Throughout the tutorial we worked with the **PrototypingFlavour**, which is the default.

 As the name suggests, the PrototypingFlavour is optimized for rapid development.
-For example instead of defining classes for each type of message, Event Engine passes its default `Message` implementation to aggregate functions, process manager, finder and projectors.
+For example instead of defining classes for each type of message, Event Engine passes its default `Message` implementation to aggregate functions, process managers, resolvers and projectors.
 You don't need to care about serialization and mapping.

 {.alert .alert-info}
 If you want to try out new ideas, PrototypingFlavour is your best friend.